AdGem/Android-Example/README.md

 [1]: https://help.adgem.com/sdk-integration/android-integration-guide

 ### Proguard:
-Applications do not need to add any aditional proguard rules.
+Applications do not need to add any additional proguard rules.
 All necessary proguard configurations are automatically supplied by the library.